Ground

 The photograph to the right

-shows a radar survey being undertaken on a concrete chimney from a
+shows a ground penetrating radar survey being undertaken on a concrete chimney from a

 cradle at 112m height. |